masolimano/maneage/README.md

- - **Title**, **short description** and **author** in source files: In this raw skeleton, the title or short description of your project should be added in the following two files: `Makefile` (the first line), and `tex/preamble-header.tex` (the last two groups of lines, along with the names of you and your colleagues).
+ - **Title**, **short description** and **author** in source files: In this raw skeleton, the title or short description of your project should be added in the following two files: `reproduce/src/make/Top-Makefile` (the first line), and `tex/preamble-header.tex`.
 In both cases, the texts you should replace are all in capital letters to make them easier to identify.
-Of course, if you use a different LaTeX method of managing the title and authors, please feel free to use your own methods.
+Of course, if you use a different LaTeX method of managing the title and authors, please feel free to use your own methods after finishing this checklist and doing your first commit.

  - **Gnuastro**: GNU Astronomy Utilities (Gnuastro) is currently a dependency of the pipeline which will be built and used.
 The main